 Becoming a member is easy.
 There are only two steps:

-There are only two major rules to remember in DaBL:
+There are major rules to remember in DaBL:

 - Respect the community.